Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Ethics statement

 \section{Ethics statement}

 Given the scope of this study, there do not appear to be any ethical issues.
-We checked the content of the selected dialogue data and made sure that there is no leakage of participants' personal information such as name and id.
+All of the data and models used in this study are openly available or open weights.
+We checked the content of the selected dialogue data and made sure that there is no leakage of participants' personal information such as name and ID.
+Refinement of text and experiment code were supported by ChaptGPT and GitHub Copilot.